Oracle Park: @Café

 Located behind the centerfield bleachers, the ballpark features the @Café, a social media café, which opened in the 2013 season.
 The cafe serves Peet's Coffee and features large screens that show off fans' social media posts from Facebook, Twitter, and Instagram, which are curated by the Giants organization.

 The cafe replaced a team-themed Build-A-Bear Workshop store, where fans could build their own stuffed Giants' mascot, Lou Seal, or create other Giants-themed stuffed animals.

 Scoreboards

-In addition to the automated scoreboards, which now include a new HD videoboard by Mitsubishi, the park has a manually-operated scoreboard on the right field wall, which displays all the scores of Major League Baseball games being played elsewhere.
+In addition to the automated scoreboards, which now include a new HD videoboard by Mitsubishi, the park has a manually operated scoreboard on the right field wall, which displays all the scores of Major League Baseball games being played elsewhere.
 The manual scoreboards are operated by three employees, whose work on game days starts at least two hours before the first pitch.
 A members-only bar, Gotham Club, is located behind the manual scoreboard, complete with a bowling alley and pool tables.
 Former players and VIPs are the only patrons of this exclusive area.
-Four other ballparks also use hand-operated out-of-town scoreboards: Fenway Park, Minute Maid Park, Oakland-Alameda County Coliseum and Wrigley Field.
+Four other ballparks also use hand-operated out-of-town scoreboards: Coors Field, Fenway Park, Daikin Park, and Wrigley Field.